-Hormones play an important role in the construction of your reality because they influence how you perceive your experiences, values, and desires.
+Hormones play an important role in the construction of your reality.
+This is because they influence how you perceive your experiences, values, and desires.

 Estrogen stimulates both the mood and thoughts, impulses, sexuality, behavior, and well-being.

-That’s how, according to neuropsychiatrist Louann Brizendine, we form “many unique abilities: outstanding mental agility, the ability to engage deeply in friendship, an almost magical ability to read faces and tone of voice when it comes to emotions and moods, and a great ability to defuse conflicts.”
+That’s how, according to neuro-psychiatrist Louann Brizendine, we form “many unique abilities.
+[These include] outstanding mental agility, the ability to engage deeply in friendship, an almost magical ability to read faces and tone of voice when it comes to emotions and moods, and a great ability to defuse conflicts.”

 All this is to say that from your mid-40s, you begin your last trip on your emotional roller coaster.
 Thanks to those changes in your brain, you’ll begin to feel the need to be fair to yourself.

 Your biological clock will trigger the necessary alarm in your brain to signal you to seek your own pleasure and benefit.
 It’s almost like forcing you to know yourself and grow through a blend of social and biological issues that you may have been neglecting or putting off.

 In the mind of a woman like Sylvia, you’ll be able to see that those creative hormonal impulses are sending fewer modulations of estrogen and progesterone.
 As a result, the menstrual cycle begins to cease.

 A Stable, Mature Woman